 WhatsApp messages over Twilio Programmable Messaging have the following capabilities and limitations:

 Templates and Session messages: Outbound messages to WhatsApp users must be sent using one of the pre-approved templates.
 These are generally transactional messages (delivery alerts, appointment reminders, etc.) sent to users who have opted in to receive messages from you.
 To see the approved templates for the WhatsApp Sandbox, visit Console.
-You'll be able to submit your own templates for approval for use in production through the console here.
+You'll be able to submit your own templates for approval for use in production through the Console here.

 All incoming messages, or outgoing replies to these messages within 24-hours, are considered Session messages, and don't need to follow a template.
 A messaging session starts when a user sends your application a message, and lasts for 24 hours from the most recently received message.
 For more info, please see "Templates and Sessions" in Rules and Best Practices for WhatsApp Messaging on Twilio.

-Send a message to a WhatsApp user
+Send a template message to a WhatsApp user

 • Recipient: The To parameter consisting of whatsapp: followed by the destination WhatsApp user number (using E.164 formatting).